Ryan T. Allen

 About the Lab

 The Innovation Research Lab is a group of BYU undergraduate and MBA students working with Professor Ryan Allen to produce publishable academic research on innovation, strategy, and growth.
-Students are paired on real projects and mentored at a PhD-research level, with the goal of publishing in top-tier academic journals.
+Students are paired on real projects and mentored at a PhD-research level, with the primary goal of publishing in top-tier academic journals.
+We also occasionally build teaching materials (cases and simulations) on strategy and innovation topics.

 Current Projects